 - Consider the potential of creating engaging mixes of virtual meetings and events alongside in-person meetings, if possible.
 Lowering the carbon footprint of a business is just one of the ways in which companies have an opportunity to come back greener.

 - The anxiety of returning to regular life also extends beyond business travel.
 Having spent extended periods of time indoors over the last year, many of us are having to relearn things we considered normal a year ago.
 Consultation and consideration will be key here to make sure each person’s situation is treated on its own individual merits.

 - More support for returning staff will be needed.
 Travel managers will need to regularly update policies, making sure they are conveyed with clarity and authority.
 And travelers will need to be reassured that the work they are doing has been risk-assessed from end to end.

 - Be prepared for closer scrutiny.
 Whether it’s internal or from external regulators, travel managers and travelers will have to expect heightened attention when corporate travel resumes at scale.
 This won’t last forever but may add extra hoops to jump through until the pandemic is behind us and we’re moving from location to location without a second thought.

-As we return to business travel, the challenges for those responsible for getting colleagues back on the road, or in the air, are significant.
+As we return to business travel and follow recommended traveling for work tips, the challenges for those responsible for getting colleagues back on the road, or in the air, are significant.
 At American Express Global Business Travel, we’ve been exploring these challenges – and their solutions – to better support the global community of business travelers, travel managers, and travel consultants.

 1 Back to Blue Skies report from American Express and American Express Global Business Travel, May 2021.